Scheduling an M.Sc. Defense

 - an internal-external examiner (from outside of Computing, but within Queen's).

-- Electronic copies of the thesis are to be distributed by the student to the committee and one to Debby for the chair, as soon as the date has been set or the defense will not proceed.
+- Electronic copies of the thesis are to be distributed by the student to the committee and one to Debby for the chair, as soon as the date has been set (no less than 15 working days*) or the defense will not proceed.
 The student is responsible to ask if the examiners would like a hard copy of the thesis.
 No changes to the thesis can be made after this time.
 (Please note that copying and binding are the responsibility of the student.)

 - The student must send Debby their abstract.